Capitol Hill Trader Joe’s indefinitely Closed

 Re: Capitol Hill Trader Joe’s indefinitely Closed

-They closed their store adjacent to Metrocenter Mall in Phoenix in 2008.storewanderer wrote: ↑June 13th, 2020, 1:45 pm What about the QFC and Bartell a couple blocks away?
+storewanderer wrote: June 13th, 2020, 1:45 pm What about the QFC and Bartell a couple blocks away?

 That QFC stopped offering public restrooms due to issues that were taking place.
 Literally walled off the hallway.
 I think this neighborhood has been struggling for the past few with increased crime and drug usage among those around it (huge slide downhill from how it was a decade ago).